 • Return on investment

-Tampa Bay remains one of Florida’s strongest markets for real estate investors.
+Tampa Bay remains one of Florida’s strongest real estate markets.

 Rental Rehabs and Flip Rehabs Are Different

-The goal of a rental is cash flow.
+The goal of a rental property is cash flow.

 The goal of a flip is maximum resale value.